 But as far as serving as a teacher in the traditional sense of the word, Young, an instructor of information technology at Campus, formerly known as MTI College, never really pictured it for himself.

 “I just hadn’t really thought of it.
 I wanted to do theatre.
 I’ve always loved doing theatre.
 But at the same time, I love giving away knowledge and the things I know, and performance can be a powerful way of doing just that.”

 Most people might hear “performance” and “information technology” and think there couldn’t be a stranger pairing of academic or professional disciplines.
-But for Young, bridging the two fields makes perfect sense, and it tells the story of his journey to MTI.
+But for Young, bridging the two fields makes perfect sense, and it tells the story of his journey to Campus.

 Born and raised in Marin County, Young grew up in a time when information technology, at least the way we know it today, didn’t exist.
 One thing that did exist, however, was the “starving artist”—a phrase that refers to artists, musicians, and performers who try to turn their passion into a way to earn a living, often without luck.

 So while he embraced his love for the arts, he also knew he had to be practical.
 He began working temp jobs in the banking industry, initially in accounting.

 “When I first went to work back then, it was a time when a ‘computer’ was this huge machine in a huge room.
 It was kind of this mysterious thing.”

 As Young continued in the banking industry, he impressed his supervisor with his work and started moving up the ranks.
 From accounting he transitioned to loan operations, which is where he first started working in the information technology field.
 Eventually, he became a database administrator, a role he served in for several years.

 But after 30 years of working in the field, he knew it was time for a change.
 “After so many years, you just kind of get tired of the keyboard.”